isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 The pointer returned by `new` should belong to a resource handle (that can call `delete`).
-If the pointer returned from `new` is assigned to a plain/naked pointer, the object can be leaked.
+If the pointer returned by `new` is assigned to a plain/naked pointer, the object can be leaked.

 ##### Note